vladpikaciu/999Bot/README.md

 # 999Bot
-This python selenium bot was made as a free alternative to 999.md's paid feature to automaticly repost ads.
+This python selenium bot was made as a free alternative to 999.md's paid feature to automatically repost ads.
 It runs headlessly.
 Login credentials should be written in the python code.